hashicorp/consul/website/source/docs/guides/connect-production.md

-~> Note: To complete this guide you should already have a Consul cluster with an appropriate number of servers and clients and that other reference material like the [deployment](/docs/guides/deployment.html) and [performance](/docs/guides/performance.html) guides.
+~> Note: To complete this guide you should already have a Consul cluster with an appropriate number of servers and clients deployed according to the other reference material including the [deployment](/docs/guides/deployment.html) and [performance](/docs/guides/performance.html) guides.